kevbaer/SwarmScoreBDB2024/README.md

 By Kevin Baer, UCLA Undergraduate Student

-Feel free to reach out to me with any questions or connect with me on [linkedin](https://www.linkedin.com/in/kevinmbaer/)
+Feel free to reach out to me with any questions or connect with me on [LinkedIn](https://www.linkedin.com/in/kevinmbaer/)!

+In this Github, you will find my code, commentary, and datasets.

 # Citations